 That, of course, is just a joke, I love everything about travelling, but actually, researching the best deals, too.

-Before you book, you might want to check what other travellers have to say about the accommodation you are about to book?
-Although it’s always a subjective comment.
-However, when 90 percent of former guests were happy, chances are that you will be happy, too:
+Nevertheless, before you book, you might want to check what other travellers have to say about the accommodation you are about to book.
+Although it’s always a very subjective comment.
+However, when 90 percent of former guests were happy, chances are that you will be satisfied, too:

 Especially when you are travelling to Asia, booking ahead might cost you more than if you just walk in and negotiate a price for the room.
-In some Central and South American countries it’s the same.
-Then, of course, you always run the risk that your favorite place might be booked out or that during high season can get really difficult to find something convenient at all.
-So you have to decide from case to case what’s more important – saving a couple of bucks or saving some time.
+In some Central and South American countries, it’s the same.
+Then, of course, you always run the risk that your favorite place might be booked out or that during high season it can get really difficult to find something convenient at all.
+So you have to decide from case to case what’s more important: saving a couple of bucks or saving some time.

 PROGRESSING